avirus/snmp-zabbix/README.md

 triggers and graphs will be created automatically for every interface/mem/cpu/vpn and so on

-requires: snmp-tools and php-snmp
+requires: pysnmp

-usage: grant SNMP access (use snmp without password, allow access by zabbix server IP) after then run tool from zabbix server
+usage: grant SNMP access (use snmp v2 with community string password, allow access from IP of zabbix server) then run tool from zabbix server

-$ php snmp-zabbix.php ip file-name.xml
+$ python3 snmp_zabbix.py ip file-name.xml

-after then import this xml into zabbix as a host, data will be gathered via SNMP
+import xml into zabbix as a host, data will be gathered via SNMP

-example: php snmp-zabbix.php 10.2.3.254 file.xml
+example: python3 snmp_zabbix.py 10.1.1.254 file.xml